-Water, plumbing and bathroom fittings Repair category: 2 Notes: Bathroom fittings are relatively basic and upgrading works would prove beneficial.
-Sanitary fittings appear serviceable however surround seals, tiling and finishes should be checked and maintained watertight.
+Water, plumbing and Vater, plumbing and bathroom fittings Repair category: 2 Notes: Sanitary fittings appear serviceable however surround seals, tiling and finishes should be checked and maintained watertight.
 We were unable to view concealed areas below sanitary fittings and cannot confirm they are free from damp or other defects.
-Buildings of this age can often contain areas of older/lead plumbing.
-A plumbing contractor can confirm as necessary.
+Fittings are basic and upgrading works should be expected.